 Applications

-Modular buildings serve as an economical and effective solution for those seeking permanent, long-term, or temporary facilities.
-Prefab buildings can exist as complete buildings of their own, or they can function as partitions or add-ons of existing permanent structures.
-The latter is frequently the case in manufacturing facilities and industrial warehouses.
+Modular buildings offer a cost-effective and efficient solution for those in need of permanent, long-term, or temporary facilities.
+Prefabricated structures can stand alone as complete buildings or serve as extensions or partitions of existing permanent structures, a common practice in manufacturing facilities and industrial warehouses.

-Examples of some of the many facilities that can be made as modular building systems include military barracks, booths, disaster relief housing, temporary medical treatment facilities, schools, libraries, universities, gyms, storage buildings, construction site offices, modular offices, and churches.
-They also work as permanent homes.
+These versatile modular building systems can be used to create a wide range of facilities, including military barracks, booths, disaster relief housing, temporary medical treatment facilities, schools, libraries, universities, gyms, storage buildings, construction site offices, modular offices, and churches.
+Additionally, they can also serve as permanent homes.

 History

-During World War II, the British government used simple modular building structures as temporary shelters for citizens who had been displaced by a series of bombings by the German Luftwaffe, known as The Blitz or The London Blitz.
+During World War II, the British government utilized simple modular structures as temporary shelters for citizens displaced by the German Luftwaffe bombings, known as The Blitz or The London Blitz.

-Interest in mid-century modular buildings was not limited to just those seeking inexpensive options, though.
-Influential architects like Frank Lloyd Wright also appreciated and championed modular construction as the future of architecture.
+Interest in modular buildings extended beyond cost-conscious consumers.
+Influential architects like Frank Lloyd Wright recognized and promoted modular construction as the future of architecture.

-Modular homes in the 1950s time were fairly conservative in size.
-However, as time went on and middle-class Americans began seeking larger homes, modular home manufacturers obliged and created larger modular designs.
-During the 1980s, they also started offering customization options.
+Modular homes in the 1950s were relatively modest in size.
+However, as middle-class Americans began seeking larger homes, manufacturers responded with larger modular designs.
+By the 1980s, they also started offering customization options.

 Design